The blog of Xeno, a slightly mad scientist

 Hello.
 I’m Xeno.
 If you are new to this site, here’s a bit about me: My uncle George was the bass player for the band Steppenwolf.
 Since high school I’ve been writing and performing original songs.
 My now defunct band, Xenophilia, played several shows with Jason Mraz before he became world famous.
 We toured in Hollywood with a comedy troupe and I made only one CD years ago, Cafe of Love, which featured a few members of the band Cake, but the CD never did well and the band broke up.
 While I’ve played for crowds of over 1,000 people and have won some awards for songwriting, I have never had that superstar voice or vibe.
-Since the band, I’ve gone back to the drawing board on my quest, not to make it big, but to create music that, to me, stands up to my favorite songs, the ones I consider the best ever written.
+Since the band, I’ve gone back to the drawing board on my quest, not to make it big, but to create music that, to me, stands up to my favorite songs in terms of quality, the ones I consider the best ever written.
 As I’m slowly losing my hearing, I’m in a race against time.
 I’d love it if someone 1,000 years from now was still enjoying what I’m doing today in some way.

 For others into home recording, here are some notes on what I’ve learned and discovered so far.
-Summary of elements for a successful recording project:
+Summary of elements for a successful professional recording project:

 A Great Song